COVID-19 Vaccine Fact Sheet for Individuals in Phase 1

 definition of healthcare personnel, which is broad, promotes equity by giving every at-risk individual a fair opportunity to receive the vaccine and also addresses the elevated occupational risk of exposure for those who are unable to work from home.

 Third, this approach will help address the disproportionate socioeconomic and racial/ethnic impact of the pandemic on the Latinx and Black or African American communities.
 While racial and ethnic minorities tend to be underrepresented as clinicians, they are overrepresented as other lower-wage healthcare personnel.
 The broad definition of healthcare personnel encompasses those racial and ethnic minorities in forward-facing roles who would not be included in the prioritized groups if the first phase focused solely on clinicians.

 Lastly, the Department is being transparent by publishing

-Pennsylvania's COVID-19 Interim Vaccine Plan.
+Pennsylvania's COVID-19 Interim Vaccination Plan.
 Upon publishing, the Department noted it is continuing to receive feedback and will be modifying the plan and posting public updates.

 Am I Required to Get the Vaccine?